metagov/gateway/docs/driver_tutorial.rst

 If your Driver supports MULTIPLE communities, you'll need to expose some way for community admins to create and configure Metagov communities.
 Depending on which plugins are used, this process may include inputting API keys and registering webhooks in external systems.

-To create or update a community, make a PUT request to the Metagov community endpoint:
+To create or update a community, the Driver should make a PUT request to the Metagov community endpoint.
+Here's an example using CURL:

 .. code-block:: shell